Spotting Narrow-Body Airliners with 2-Engines Under Wings

-Under development is the Mitsubishi Regional Jet (MRJ), which had its first flight in November of 2015.
-This airliner will have two engines, one under each wing, and carry from 70-90 passengers.
-Two models will be available, the MRJ70 and the MRJ90.
+Under development by the Mitsubishi Aircraft Corporation in Japan is the Mitsubishi Regional Jet (MRJ), which had its first flight in November of 2015.
+This airliner will be powered by two Pratt & Whitney PW1217G engines, one under each wing, and carry from 69-92 passengers in a 2-2 seating configuration.

 Mitsubishi Regional Jet MRJ

 Under development by Commercial Aircraft Corporation of China (Comac) is the narrow-body C919, which had its first flight in May of 2017.
 Comac also builds and markets the ARJ21, a twin-engine regional jet.